jrbromberg/bank-emails-to-spreadsheet/README.md

 You can share the spreadsheet with a personal Gmail account as view only.
 This makes it easy to view without any worry of accidental edits.

-If you would like to use the automated testing, duplicate the spreadsheet and name it for testing.
+If you would like to use the automated testing, duplicate the spreadsheet for use as the test spreadsheet.

 ### 5. Google Apps Script
 Go to Google Apps Script at https://script.google.com/home.
 Make sure you are in the host Gmail account.